PlatONnetwork/docs/docs/Python-SDK.md

 ##### (2) platon.getFilterChanges()

-  Polling the specified filter and returning the newly generated log array since the last poll
+  Polling the specified filter and returning the newly generated log array since the last poll.

   transfer: